Yikes…New College Student Orientation

 Then you check out the financial aid package…

-You’re relieved and a little anxious at the same time.
+In any case, you’re relieved and a little anxious at the same time.

-Also included in your notification are links to the New Student Assessment and the New Student Orientation programs.
+Included in your notification are links to the New Student Assessment and the New Student Orientation programs.

 Both are mandatory and require your immediate attention.